Roll20/roll20-api-scripts/StatusTracker/README.md

 ## StatusTracker
-Keeps track of timed status effects, managing the
+A helper script for managing timed status effects and associated markers on game tokens.